parvaze-masud/weather-api/README.md

 2. API Gateway

-Acts as the entry point for all API requests (Read API and Write API).
+Acts as a single entry point for all API requests (Read API and Write API), decoupling clients from the underlying microservices and worker services.
 Handles request routing, authentication, rate limiting, and API versioning.
-Forwards read requests to the microservice and write requests to the worker service for background processing.

 3. Microservice
 A stateless service that handles business logic for read-heavy operations.
+Being stateless allows for easy horizontal scaling by adding more instances without concern for shared session data.
 Interacts with the in-memory cache (e.g., Redis) to fetch frequently accessed data quickly.
-Queries the RDS (Relational Database Service) read replicas for data not found in the cache.
-Stores and retrieves large objects (e.g., images, files) from object storage (e.g., S3).

 4. Database Layer